 – Paul Rodriguez

-Stretching can be good.
-Your cat stretches all day long.
-Although not the only thing you need, stretching can form a part of your efforts to restore the balance in our unnatural lifestyles of jumping down stairs and sacking ourselves on handrails, although you might be looking for stitches instead of stretches for that last one.
+Stretching can be good, your cat does it on the regs.
+Stretching can form a part of your efforts to restore the balance in our unnatural lifestyles of jumping down stairs, sitting for hours and sacking ourselves on handrails, although you might be looking for stitches instead of stretches for that last one.

 when to stretch.